Dieterbe/body.build/promo/introduction-video-script.md

 So you choose your desired exercise, let's add the bicep curl # add the bicep curl Note that now still, you can still change the modifiers, cues, or even the exercise itself, if you want to.
+# note: bicep curl stays in place

 # drag & drop
 Another thing I wanted to show is that you can drag and drop exercises.
 So let me just add some first.
+# wait 3 sec to do 'add set' and hit change
+Let's add this back extension
+# wait 3 sec to add another set and hit change
-Let's add this back extension, and then we'll add the face pull.
+and then we'll add the face pull.
 Let's say we want to make the face pull the first one.
 You click on it, you hold it, you can move it up to the first one.
 For this bicep curl, let's say we want to make a combo set with the face pull, you